brendt/stitcher.io/src/content/book/02-data.md

 Not everyone agrees on the vocabulary used when talking about type systems.
 So let's clarify a few terms in the way that I will use them here.

-The strength of a type system — strong or weak types — define whether a variable can change its type after it's defined.
+The strength of a type system — strong or weak types — defines whether a variable can change its type after it's defined.

 A simple example: given a string variable `$a = 'test';`; a weak type system allows you to re-assign that variable to another type, for example `$a = 1;`, an integer.